-It made no sense, but I only laughed harder.
-“The last time I talked to Freddy about religion, he’d told me that his body was a temple and that I was free to worship there if I liked.”
+I laughed harder.
+“The last time I talked to Freddy about religion, he told me that his body was a temple and that I was free to worship there if I liked.”
 Potter chuckled, a slow, easy sound.
 “I politely declined.”

-At first, this drinking thing had made Potter and I very competitive.
-We were both back to our old habits of trying to beat the other, trying to outdrink the other.
-But after a while (and a couple more shots), the night had descended into an Honesty Hour of sorts, with the two of us lying on our backs and confessing little secrets.
+At first, this alcohol thing had made Potter and I very competitive.
+We were both back to our old habits of trying to beat the other, and we each dedicated ourselves to trying to outdrink the other person.
+But after a while (and a couple more shots), the night had devolved into an Honesty Hour of sorts, with the two of us lying on our backs and sharing little stories, shameful confessions.

 And despite myself, I was having fun.

 I laughed, and the world seemed to dip and blur around me.
-“Okay, okay, my turn,” I announced, taking another swig.
+“Okay, okay, my turn — I have one,” I announced, taking another swig.
 The whiskey was beginning to lose its sharp taste.
 I didn’t know if this was a bad or good sign.
 “I have an irrational fear of… wait for it,” I gave a dramatic pause.
 “Airplane bathrooms.”

 Potter almost died laughing.
 He guffawed loudly, the sound echoing off the glass walls.
-Normally, him laughing at me like that would make me infinitely angry.
+Normally, him laughing at me like that would have made me infinitely angry.
 But for some reason, now I didn’t mind.
-Potter had a nice laugh, and it kind of gave me a rush, knowing I had been the reason behind it.
+Potter had a nice laugh, and it kind of gave me a rush knowing I'd been the reason behind it.

 “What!”
-I exclaimed incredulously as if I were offended, but I was smiling as well.
+I exclaimed incredulously as if I were offended by Potter's amusement, but I was smiling as well.
 “They’re just so loud!
-I feel like they’re going to…suck me in.
-I also don’t like owls.”
+I feel like they’re going to…Suck me in.”

 Potter only laughed harder at this.
 I shook my head, still grinning stupidly, and shoved the bottle in his hands.
-“Okay, your turn.”
+“Okay, your turn.
+Secret for a secret.”

 Potter swung the bottle to his lips.
-“Alright, let’s see… Well, I’m pretty sure I’ve seen every episode of the Wiggles.
-Lillia is obsessed with it and whenever I babysit her, it’s the only thing she’ll watch.”
+“Alright, let’s see… Well, I’m pretty sure I’ve seen every episode of The Wiggles.
+Lillia is obsessed with them and whenever I babysit her, it’s the only thing she’ll watch.”